hashicorp/consul/plugin/autopath/README.md

 ## Known Issues

-Autopath is not compatible with pods running from Windows nodes.
+In Kubernetes, *autopath* is not compatible with pods running from Windows nodes.

+If the server side search ultimately results in a negative answer (e.g. `NXDOMAIN`), then the client will fruitlessly search all paths manually, thus negating the *autopath* optimization.